Home of the eelpout

 At the center of this turnabout is the eelpout, a roughfish that pops out of the depths mostly in winter, when it spawns.
 It's famous for its revolting looks and behavior to match: When a fisherman pulls one out of a hole in the ice, the pout is likely to wrap its mottled, eel-like tail around his arm.

 Often, the pout announces its slimy self even before that.

-"The thing is, half the time they crawl up backward,'' says Ken Bresley, who owns the Tackle Box bait shop in town.
+"The thing is, half the time they crawl up backward,'' said founder Ken Bresley.
 "You've had a few drinks, and you've never seen that before.
 It causes you to take a lot more drinks.''

 Bresley is the one who first hit on something important: Eelpout were created to be the butt of jokes.
 Jokes flow best on a tide of beer.
 Beer is what you drink when you're ice-fishing, and ice-fishing is what Walker's economy needed more of in the winter.